MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 Towns Management
 +++++++++++++++++++++++++++++++++++
-To carry out Towns management, the National Administrator clicks the ``Town link`` on the sidebar.
+To carry out towns management, the National Administrator clicks the ``Town link`` on the sidebar.
 This lists all towns in a grid.
-To the top right is the New Town button enabling a user add a new Town.
-In the Towns grid there is an inlined View button in each record to enable a user view and make edits to records of a particular town.
+To the top right is the ``New Town`` button enabling a user add a new town.
+In the towns grid there is an inlined View button in each record to enable a user view and make edits to records of a particular town.

 .. figure:: /_images/national_admin/05_towns.png
     :scale: 100%
     :alt: Town Management

-Below is the next view after a user clicks the New Town button, which is a form requiring the user to input the name of the new town after which they click the Save button in order to save the town as shown below.
+Below is the next view after a user clicks the ``New Town`` button, which is a form requiring the user to input the name of the new town after which they click the Save button in order to save the town as shown below.

 .. figure:: /_images/national_admin/05_b_save_new_town.png
     :scale: 100%